genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/03_request-server/04_examples.md

 }
 ```

-Below is a file with a fairly simple `requestReply` codeblock with standard `request` and `reply` statements.
+Below is a **reqrep** file with a fairly simple `requestReply` codeblock that has standard `request` and `reply` statements.
 The [`where` block](../../../server/request-server/basics/#where-block) filters out any data that does not meet the conditions.
 All data that is returned will have an instrumentCode equal to the request parameter INSTRUMENT_CODE.

 ```kotlin
 requestReplies {